christophmschaefer/miluphcuda/examples/giant_collisions/USAGE.md

 **Where to go from here?**

 You can easily build on those examples for setting up your own simulations.
-It is straight-forward to run different scenarios, with varying masses, collision parameters, and even material compositions, and pre-collision rotation.
-We use an external tool for creating the required initial conditions, which is easy to use.
+We use an external tool for creating the required initial conditions (i.e., `impact.0000`), which you can use to run different scenarios, with varying masses, collision parameters, and even material compositions, and pre-collision rotation.
 Just drop me an e-mail if you are interested.

 Take a look at the timestep statistics at the very bottom of *miluphcuda.output*.
 If you are not satisfied you may try to adjust the integrator accuracy on the cmd-line and/or the compile-time settings for the integrator in *rk2adaptive.h*.